 The program educational objectives for the mechanical engineering program describe accomplishments that graduates are expected to attain within five years of graduation.
 Following are the PEOs defined for this program,

-- Provide sustainable solutions to industrial and societal problems related to Mechanical Engineering.
+- Ability to provide sustainable solutions to industrial and societal problems related to Mechanical Engineering and interdisciplinary fields.

-- Pursue higher education, research and continuous professional development in Mechanical Engineering.
+- Pursue higher education, research and continuous professional development in Mechanical Engineering and allied disciplines.

 - Demonstrate professionalism, leadership, social and ethical responsibility in their professional careers.